SAMMISolutions/docs/doc_posts/_integrations-twitch/twitch.md

 {% include image.html w="75" src="account-settings2.png" alt="Active Twitch Connection" %}

-- `Connect/Disconnect Twitch Chat` - connect to Twitch chat to be able to receive and send chat messages
+- `Connect/Disconnect Twitch` - connect to Twitch to be able to receive and send chat messages, and listen to events
-- `Auto connect to Twitch Chat` - check this if you want SAMMI to automatically connect to Twitch chat once launched, otherwise you will have to press Connect Twitch Chat button every time.
+- `Auto connect to Twitch` - check this if you want SAMMI to automatically connect to Twitch once launched, otherwise you will have to press Connect Twitch button every time.
-- `Copy URL` - if you would rather copy the URL instead of opening it in your default browser to link your account, you can use this option instead
+- `Copy Streamer URL` - if you would rather copy the URL instead of opening it in your default browser to link your account, you can use this option instead
 - `Done` - click Done to save the settings